FMCalisto/react-get-started/README.md

 * Creating a React.js app

-If you don't want a free tutorial or if you want a harder one you can watch [Dan Abramov's lessons](https://egghead.io/instructors/dan-abramov) to learn how to created a React hot loader, Redux and React DnD.
+If you want a free tutorial or if you want a harder one you can watch [Dan Abramov's lessons](https://egghead.io/instructors/dan-abramov) to learn how to created a React hot loader, Redux and React DnD.

 ## Examples